VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 to launch an emulator directly then see section 1.4 for creating separate bundles for each emulator.

+On start up the bundle will first open a terminal window (xterm) for the VICE log messages and then the screen windows for the virtual displays.

-The VICE Bundle supports a simple style of drag and drop: You can launch the emulator by dragging a disk image (*.d64 *.d71 *.d81) or a program file (*.prg *.p00) on the bundle icon.
+The VICE bundles support a simple style of drag and drop: You can launch the emulator by dragging a disk image (*.d64 *.d71 *.d81) or a program file (*.prg *.p00) on the bundle icon.
 This will smart-attach the given binary and launch the emulator.
 If the emulator is already running then drag and drop does not work.

-On start up the bundle will first open a terminal window (xterm) for the VICE log messages and then the screen windows for the virtual displays.
+Also, an emulator bundle will register the typical file types (see above) and then you can simply click on a disk image directly to launch it in VICE.

 2.2 Run from Command Line